c3lang/c3-web/src/content/docs/Language Common/arrays.md

 ### Dynamically allocated slices

-Standart library provides utilities for allocating multiple elements into a slice:
+Standard library provides utilities for allocating multiple elements into a slice:

 ```c3
 // uses calloc under the hood (memory is zeroed out)